0dm/DS3DebugFPS/README.md

 # Dark-Souls-3-FPS-Unlock-Borderless
-Unlock the frame rate limit in Dark Souls III.
+Unlock the frame rate in Dark Souls III.